Glossary of Pressure Relief Valve Terms

-The area of the cylindrical or conical discharge openening between the seating surfaces above the nozzle seat created by the lift of the disk.
+The area of the cylindrical or conical discharge opening between the seating surfaces above the nozzle seat created by the lift of the disk.

 A flow rate calculated from the capacity of the valve when relieving a test fluid e.g. water, air or steam.

-An annular chamber in a pressure relief valve located beyond the seat for the purpose of generating a rapid opening.
+An annular chamber within a pressure relief valve, located beyond the seat, for the purpose of generating a rapid opening.